Last updated on December 18th, 2019

 How many artworks are you going to sell depends a lot on the prices you set.
 If the prices are too high, you will discourage many buyers.
 But, if you sell art pieces at low prices to attract buyers, your profit margin will also go down.
 So, the right pricing is somewhere in between.

 When setting your prices, first know that you are not a beginner in the art world.
 High prices are usually reserved only for big artists who are recognized names.
-Therefore, setting the prices very high will be impracticable for you.
+Therefore, setting prices very high will be impracticable for you.

-Another tip to set the prices right is to think like a retailer.
+Another tip to set prices right is to think like a retailer.
 This implies that you should put a price tag that is two times the cost of creating the art.
 In this way, you get an attractive profit as your reward for doing the design or illustration, etc.

 Therefore, first set your base price, then add the cost you incurred in creating the art to arrive at the right price you are a new artist in the shop.
 You can also consider a reasonable hourly wage as the basis.
 Then, multiply it by the number of hours you spent to create and add to it the cost of materials you used.
+Note that PrintShop helps you to set your prices and commission for each product.

 In case you intend to sell your art from multiple online platforms, make sure that you keep the prices consistent to build trust.
 Think of offering promotional discounts to the returning buyers as an incentive.